karorogunso/SoftKeyboardNewUI/README.md

     lang = persistent.lang
 ```
 Change persistent.chose_lang = False to persistent.chose_lang = True.

-For non-English games, open lang/defaults.rpy and change DEFAULT_LANG to the appropriate languag    e.
+For non-English games, open lang/defaults.rpy and change DEFAULT_LANG to the appropriate language.

 ### Note: If you set the default language to anything other than "en" or "jp" you will need to create and add the appropriate language file in the softkeyboard folder!